weiwei/weiwei.github.io/content/posts/2021-learning-rust-01.en.md

 }
 ```

 This is slower than the previous one, probably because I had to `clone` the character.
+Or something else.
+Anyway, it's too ugly, I think I'll forget about it.

-I still don't know which is more idiomatic.
-I still don't fully understand the performance result.
-For now I'll stick with `is_vowel2` because it appears to be the fastest.
+For now I'll stick with `is_vowel1` or `is_vowel2` because they appear to be fast enough and not too ugly.

+## TODOs

+* I still don't know which is more idiomatic.
+* I still don't fully understand the performance result.